 Really want to re-record this.
 Lyrics from As You Like It: I was seven of the nine days out of the wonder before you came, for look here what I found on a palm tree; I was never so berhymed since Pythagoras’ time, that I was an Irish rat, which I can hardly remember—

-I want to tell people why they should read Peli Grietzer, but instead of doing that, I’m going to post this image from Kathy Acker’s Blood and Guts In High School which was used to accompany this article.
-Theories of vibe, Blood and Guts, read and then get off the internet..
+I want to tell people why they should read Peli Grietzer, but instead of doing that, I’m going to post this image from Kathy Acker’s Blood and Guts In High School which was used to accompany his recent article.
+Theories of vibe, Blood and Guts, read and then get off the internet.

 “I’ve invented nothing; I’ve simply been the secretary of my sensations” — Emil Cioran

 “Naming the ‘things that are absent’ is breaking the spell of the things that are; moreover, it is the ingression of a different order of things into the established one — ‘le commencement d’un monde.’
 For the expression of this other order, which is transcendence within the one world, the poetic language depends on the […]